After graduating from Shenandoah, Donahue worked as a physical therapist at Winchester Medical Center for two years.

 Donahue stated that she gives back because “I want future students to have the best experience that they can at SU.
 The time I spent at Shenandoah was so important in shaping my future and I hope that they can have the same.”

 “I am looking forward to being a part of the PT program, the alumni board, and watching my cousin play SU baseball!”
 Donahue is also very excited to bring her daughter to SU events and introduce her to the Shenandoah community.

 Donahue notes meeting her husband, Brett Donahue ’09, ’10, as one of her fondest memories.
 The couple met during their sophomore year and both ultimately went on to receive undergraduate and graduate degrees from SU.

 “My husband and I have tried to stay involved with SU since graduating.
 The chance to serve on the alumni board has been an amazing opportunity to do just that.”

 The Donahues welcomed their first child, Madeline Iris, on Sept.
-8, 2014.
+8, 2014, and their second, Jack William, on Feb.
+26, 2018.
 They live in Leesburg, Virginia with their dog, Jackson.
-“I enjoy visiting local wineries and snuggling with my daughter,” Donahue concluded.
+“I enjoy visiting local wineries and snuggling with my kids,” Donahue concluded.